wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-account-executive-los-angeles-tust9bmwid.md

   presents a unique opportunity to immerse yourself in the vibrant commercial hub of Los Angeles, with neighboring cities including Santa Monica, Beverly Hills, and Pasadena.
-As an Account Executive, you will be responsible for selling transportation, warehousing, and supply chain solutions to mid-market and enterprise-level companies.
+As an Account Executive, you will be responsible for selling transportation, warehousing, and supply chain solutions to midmarket and enterpriselevel companies.
 Your underst...
 location: 'Los Angeles, CA'
 team: Logistics
 datePosted: '2024-12-28T11:24:09.224Z'